JohannesLorenz/LoQuality/README.txt

 0 Greetings
 :::::::::::

 Thanks for deciding for LoQuality as a music player.
-Our intend is to let you gather as much music on your local hard disc as you like.
+Our intent is to let you gather as much music on your local hard disc as you like.

-In this document, you can find:
+In this document you can find:

 1 Status
 2 Getting LoQuality